-The Athletic Training Education Program (ATEP) is accredited by the Commission on Accreditation of Athletic Training Education (CAATE).
+The Athletic Training Program (ATP) is accredited by the Commission on Accreditation of Athletic Training Education (CAATE).
 For more information on CAATE or to look up the SVSU Athletic Training Program click here.

 Athletic Training is recognized by the American Medical Association as an allied health care profession.
 The Certified Athletic Trainer is a highly educated and skilled professional specializing in athletic health care.
 As part of a complete health care team, the athletic trainer works under the direction of a licensed physician and in cooperation with other allied health care workers, athletic administrators, coaches and parents.
 The athletic trainer functions as an integral member of the athletic health care team in secondary schools, colleges, universities, sports medicine clinics, professional sports programs and other athletic health care settings.
 Specifically, the athletic trainer specializes in practice areas or domains: evidence-based practice, prevention and health promotion, clinical examination and diagnosis, acute care of injury and illness, therapeutic interventions, psychosocial strategies and referral, healthcare administration, and professional development and responsibility.